DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2020-10-01-interviews.md

 ## Application list

 The ‘Submitted’ status has been split out into ‘Received’, ‘Awaiting interview’ and ‘Interviewed’.
-And there's a new section in the list of candidates awaiting interview.
+And there’s a new section in the list of candidates awaiting interview.

 ![Screenshot of ‘Applications’ page.](application-list.png)